Running our company for the long term

 The Audit Committee carries out an annual review of our systems and controls to detect and prevent bribery and corruption.

 Reports of any ethical or compliance issues are given to the Board by the committee chairs at the start of every meeting, with any serious allegations being directly reported to the Board.

 We operate a speak-up policy and a Doing the Right Thing programme to encourage our employees to voice any concerns about behaviours or practices not in line with our values.
 This can be done anonymously.

 Concerns can be raised through normal reporting lines, directly to senior executive level or through our independently operated whistleblowing helpline.

 All allegations are investigated and reported to the Board or its Committees.

-Following internal investigations, 33% of cases were found to be partly substantiated and viewed as code of conduct breaches.
+Following internal investigations, 30% of cases were found to be partly substantiated and 7% of cases were found to be substantiated and viewed as Code of Conduct breaches.